 But why does having the best food matter?

-Investing in auxiliary services—like campus dining—can provide colleges with an additional source of revenue.
 “The majority of non-athletic auxiliary units generate enough revenue to cover their own costs and debt service,” writes John Workman, a facilities and business affairs expert at EAB.
 “And many of these units return a portion of surplus revenue to central administration.”

-UMass Dining employs student workers, a tactic that EAB research suggests decreases operating costs and increases revenue.
+For instance, UMass Dining employs student workers, a tactic that EAB research suggests decreases operating costs and increases revenue.
 And Bowdoin’s organic food options have revenue potential, as offering organic options “tap[s] into student philosophical interest and health-related willingness to pay extra.”

 Having the best food also matters because, well, students want good food.
 Students surveyed for Technomic’s 2017 College & University Consumer Trend Report indicated that they would be more likely to purchase a meal plan if their campus served better-tasting food (41%), higher quality food (40%), and healthier options (32%).